-b) In relation to promotional schemes utilising voucher redemption: If you are reporting on a monthly basis and the effect of not making an estimate is judged to be unlikely to affect the figures claimed by more than 2% of the total average circulation then you can account for the vouchers on a wash through basis (i.e. as they are redeemed).

-7. Reported by rate, comparing price paid by the consumer with the Basic Cover Price a) Sales by retailers will be treated as sales at the cover price unless there is evidence to the contrary.
+- b) In relation to promotional schemes utilising voucher redemption: If you are reporting on a monthly basis and the effect of not making an estimate is judged to be unlikely to affect the figures claimed by more than 2% of the total average circulation then you can account for the vouchers on a wash through basis (i.e. as they are redeemed). - 7.
+Reported by rate, comparing price paid by the consumer with the Basic Cover Price - a) Sales by retailers will be treated as sales at the cover price unless there is evidence to the contrary.

-You will report retail sales as follows, which will be broken out on the ABC Certificate:
+You will report retail sales as follows, which will be broken out on the ABC Certificate (note: the term Full Rate will replace full or Basic Cover Price for reporting purposes):

 - 1. By geographical type:

-- a) United Kingdom and Republic of Ireland copies combined.
+- a) United Kingdom and Republic of Ireland as one figure.

 - 2. By rate band:

-- a) At Basic Cover Price
+- a) At Full Rate

-- b) Below Basic Cover Price
+- b) Below Full Rate

 - 3. By total average retail sales over the period.

-- 4. By total retail sales (combined with single copy sales) for the Selected normal issue.
+- 4. By total retail sales (combined with single copy sales) for the selected normal issue.